kieranknowles1/selfhosting/readme.md

 The following data is intentionally excluded from the backup:
 - Jellyfin media

-### Certificate Renewal
-The certificates issued by Let's Encrypt are valid for 90 days.
-To renew them, simply run the included `renew.sh` script.
-You will receive an email notification when the certificates are due to expire.

 ### VPN
 The [WireGuard](https://www.wireguard.com/) VPN is configured to run on port 51820, which you will need to forward on your router.